JoeEberle/correlation_heatmap_sn/readme.md

 ### Case Study: Identifying Key Data Elements in Disease Analysis

 Consider a case study where researchers are analyzing **millions of data points** from electronic health records to understand the **disease progression of a single patient**.
-In this scenario, identifying the most critical data elements—such as specific biomarkers, treatment history, or environmental factors—is essential for providing personalized care.
-By using **feature engineering** and **correlation heatmaps**, researchers can sift through vast amounts of patient data to discover which variables, such as blood glucose levels or cholesterol, have the strongest correlations with the patient’s disease progression.
-This targeted approach helps reduce the complexity of the dataset while focusing on the most impactful features, allowing for better insights into the patient’s condition and improving treatment strategies.
+In this scenario, identifying the most critical data elementsâ€”such as specific biomarkers, treatment history, or environmental factorsâ€”is essential for providing personalized care.
+By using **feature engineering** and **correlation heatmaps**, researchers can sift through vast amounts of patient data to discover which variables, such as blood glucose levels or cholesterol, have the strongest correlations with the patientâ€™s disease progression.
+This targeted approach helps reduce the complexity of the dataset while focusing on the most impactful features, allowing for better insights into the patientâ€™s condition and improving treatment strategies.